On this page

 - Ensuring that the software is highly available and can recover from failures

-In this article we will describe a number of ways in which the Curity Identity Server can be deployed, and the option(s) chosen depend upon the specific problems the company is trying to solve.
+This article will describe how to deploy the Curity Identity Server across multiple datacenters and regions.
+The options chosen depend upon the specific problems the company is trying to solve.

-Hosting in an OAuth architecture typically requires three main types of HTTPS endpoint called by apps, for Web Content, APIs and the Authorization Server.
-The company will also design URLs and domain names in order to provide these endpoints:
+Hosting in an OAuth architecture typically requires three main types of HTTPS endpoint called by apps: Web Content, APIs, and the Authorization Server.
+The company will also design URLs and domain names to provide these endpoints:

 For the system to be highly available and perform well, the components then need to be scaled.
-Also, the data used by the APIs and Authorization Server needs to be managed reliably over time, and to meet regulatory requirements.
+Also, the data used by the APIs and Authorization Server needs to be managed reliably overtime to meet regulatory requirements.

-A basic form of production hosting is to ensure at least two instances of each component type, except for data sources, which are instead frequently backed up.
-This could be hosted ‘On Premise’, though it is more common these days to deploy to the Cloud, often using containers and Kubernetes.
+A basic form of production hosting is to ensure at least two instances of each component type, except for data sources, which are frequently backed up.
+This could be hosted on-premise, although it is more common these days to deploy to the cloud, often using containers and Kubernetes.

-For the Curity Identity Server the components are illustrated below, and we recommend driving the deployment from configuration:
+For the Curity Identity Server, the components are illustrated below.
+We recommend driving the deployment from configuration:

-The admin node should not be exposed to the internet, and this is usually managed via network segmentation.
+The admin node should not be exposed to the internet.
+This is usually managed via network segmentation.
 The end result is that the admin node is only available when authorized company employees are connected to their work network.

 Runtime nodes are independent and never call each other, meaning that they remain in a working state even if they cannot connect to the admin node.
 This provides a simple deployment design that scales well to any type of global cluster.

-A company hosting within a single region would therefore require only a fairly simple Identity Server deployment, where internet apps send OAuth requests via the reverse proxy’s public URL.
+Therefore, a company hosting within a single region would require only a fairly simple Identity Server deployment, where internet apps send OAuth requests via the reverse proxy's public URL.

-It is common to then use built in support from cloud native platforms such as Kubernetes, to manage nodes as production conditions change.
-The below areas can then run without manual human actions, to help ensure the system’s availability:
+It is common to use built-in support from cloud-native platforms such as Kubernetes to manage nodes as production conditions change.
+The below areas can then run without manual human actions to help ensure the system's availability:

-- Use an ‘infrastructure as code’ approach to automate the deployment
+- Use an Infrastructure-as-Code (IaC) approach to automate the deployment.

 |Metrics||Metrics endpoints on port 4466 can be used to report details on how many requests or how much CPU / memory a node is using.
 Rules can be configured in the monitoring system to adjust the number of nodes based on results.|